rdalmas/monogram/server/README.md

 1) /GET products -> return the list of products

 Future enhancements:
-1) Docker + Kubernetes
-2) Deployment on Heroku
+1) Deployment
-3) Unit tests
+2) Unit tests
-4) New routes for add/remove/update products
+3) New routes for add/remove/update products
-5) New routes for shopping capabilities
+4) New routes for shopping capabilities